 #2 – Experiences Enable You To Spend Time Connecting

 When you’re going and experiencing together with other people, you will connect with them.
-Whether you will go on holiday together, a concert, a sports game, or have lunch together.
+Whether you will go on holiday together, to a concert, to a sports game, or have lunch together.
 It is all about connecting.

 When you’re meeting your friends months or even years later, you can connect again over the awesome time you had and you can discuss the specifics of the experience.
 For example, you can talk about how great the concert was and how amazing the singer was performing.